-For the purposes of this article, we’re going to separate out long-term disability buyout offers and long-term disability settlement offers.
-Buyout offers are made by the insurance company while you are receiving long-term disability benefits.
-On the other hand, a settlement offer arises when you have been fully denied these benefits and are in the process of negotiating a resolution with the insurance company either right before or after filing a lawsuit.
+In the context of this article, it’s important to distinguish between long-term disability buyout offers and settlement offers.
+A buyout offer is extended by the insurance company while you are actively receiving long-term disability benefits.
+On the other hand, a settlement offer arises when you have been fully denied these benefits and are in the process of negotiating a resolution with the insurance company, either immediately before or after initiating legal action.

 This distinction is very important.
 Let’s go back to buyout offers for a moment.

-Again, buyouts are only when the insurance company has acknowledged that it’s supposed to be paying you benefits and is paying you benefits, but they want to give you a one-time lump sum settlement to buy you out.
-In the long run, this will save the insurance company money that it would have otherwise paid over the lifetime of the claim.
+Again, buyouts are only when the insurance carrier has acknowledged that it’s supposed to be paying you benefits and is paying you benefits, but they want to give you a one-time lump sum settlement to buy you out.
+In the long run, this will save the insurer money that it would have otherwise paid over the lifetime of the claim.
 Because they have acknowledged that they are supposed to be paying you benefits, they may pay a higher percentage of the total value of the claim.

 A lot of people go online, and they read about how when you receive a buyout offer from an insurance company, you may be able to receive 50, 60, 70, even 80% of the total value as a settlement as part of the buyout.
 Those percentages are totally different in a situation where the insurance company has denied your claim, and you’re trying to do a settlement.

 Let’s give you an example: You’ve had to sue the insurance company to get your benefits, and you’re about to go to mediation.
 In that type of situation, we’ve oftentimes seen that the insurance company is only willing to settle that claim for less than 50%.
 A lot of people come to us and say, “But wait a minute, I did my own research online.
 I see that insurance companies will settle cases for 50 to 80%.”